Saturday, October 22, 2011

 Don’t expect any email while I’m down there!

 Oh – I have written up some of my summer climbs, but they’ve all been written as trip reports, or discussions on www.CascadeClimbers.com, so written for consumption by mountaineers.
-If you’d care to take a gander at them, they’re at: Failed Glacier Peak climb, Steel Cliff Route up Mt.
-Hood, and the last response on Adams Glacier route up Mt.
+If you’d care to take a gander at them, one is here: Failed attempt at Glacier Peak, another here: Steel Cliff Route up Mt.
+Hood, and another writeup in the comments at the very end of this post Adams Glacier route up Mt.
 Adams.
 This last climb was one of my favorites this summer, since it was technical, involved a lot of route-finding through the crevasses, with no assurance of success, and had fabulous weather.
 My partner was also able to take what I thought was a great picture of me on a snow bridge, in the middle of a huge crevasse in what we were hoping was a route out of the crevasse field:

 Looking forward to touching the, and my, 7th continent,